Envisioning the sovereignty and survivance of Bundjalung country, community, and culture through speculative fiction

 • Aboriginal sovereignty and survivance, and fictional representations thereof

-These interests converge in my story collection: each story explores different expressions of Aboriginal sovereignty and survivance; the stories are all set in different versions of the future, in the Tweed, with various climate scenarios, population dynamics and political structures; each story leans into different genres of spec-fic; and the stories experiment with form and craft.
+These interests converge in my story collection: each story explores different expressions of Aboriginal sovereignty and survivance; the stories are all set in different versions of the future, in the Tweed, with various climate scenarios, population dynamics and political structures; each story responds to the tropes and themes prevailing within Indigenous Futurism; and the stories experiment with form and craft.

-This project initiates the discipline of Goori-futurism, delineates its boundaries, and seeks to articulate a philosophy and aesthetics for the genre.
-I intend to develop Goori-futurism further in ongoing creative and critical work, and it’s my hope that it continues to expand through the contributions of others, particularly other Goories.
+This project initiates the discipline of Goori-futurism as a place-based offspring of Indigenous Futurism.
+The project delineates the boundaries of Goori-futurism, and seeks to articulate a philosophy and aesthetics of the genre while resisting prescriptive genre protocols.
+I intend to develop Goori-futurism further in ongoing creative and critical work, and it’s my hope that it continues to expand through the contributions of others, particularly other Goori mob.

 I’m undertaking this project for a Doctor of Arts degree at the University of Sydney, in the Department of English’s creative writing program.
-My supervisor is Dr Peter Minter, and submission date is February 2021.
+My supervisors are Dr Peter Minter and Dr Vanessa Berry, and submission date is February 2021.

-World Building 101.
-Podcast discussing Goori-futurism on a panel with Mitchell Hogan and Catherine McKinnon, moderated by Keith Stevenson, at Writing NSW Speculative Fiction Festival, 2019.
+Podcast, discussing Goori-futurism on a panel with Mitchell Hogan and Catherine McKinnon, moderated by Keith Stevenson.
+Writing NSW’s Speculative Fiction Festival, 2019.

 © Mykaela Saunders, 2020